Nominated for the 2018 Costa biography of the year prize, and shortlisted for the Edward Stanford Travel memoir of the year 2019.

 THE SALT PATH is an honest and life-affirming true story of coming to terms with grief and the healing power of nature.
 Ultimately, it is a portrayal of home, and how it can be lost, rebuilt, and rediscovered in the most unexpected ways.

 Since travelling the South West Coastal Path, Raynor Winn has become a regular long-distance walker and writes about nature, homelessness and wild camping.
 She lives in Cornwall.
-This is her first book.
+The Salt Path was her first book.
+Her second book will be published by Michael Joseph in 2020.

 Follow Raynor on Twitter.